antique Dolly Face doll mold 283, 21" tall, bisque head doll,

 They are probably best

-known for their Bébé Elité doll, a character baby doll with a bisque
+known for their all porcelain Bébé Elité doll, other registered doll